English / Language Arts / Reading

 K-12 Curriculum Documents

-Curriculum files for each core subject (English, Math, Science, Social Studies) and grade level (K-12) will be located on Google Docs for the 2018-19 school term.
+Curriculum files for each core subject (English, Math, Science, Social Studies) and grade level (K-12) are located on Google Docs.

 Open the Curriculum Map, select the grade level (menu at bottom of worksheet) and click on the subject of your choice to view the associated curriculum.